 A Jewish Latino man named Shmuel Gonzales, the “Barrio Boychik,” conducted our 2 1/2 walking tour.
 He told us that he was homeless for several years as a teenager and has overcome serious medical issues.
 Shmuel is a well-known fixture in the neighborhood and as we walked, several friends honked at him to say hello.
 He serves on the board of directors of the Boyle Heights Historical Society and is a Jewish lay leader at the Congregation Beth Shalom of Whittier.
 During the week, he works as a historian for the Pico Union Project.

-I’d like to take another walking tour he offers called “The Big Boyle Heights and City Terrace Jewish History Hike.”
-It covers more of the Jewish landmarks like the old Breed Street Shul and hidden cemeteries.
+They cover more of the Jewish landmarks like the old Breed Street Shul and hidden cemeteries.
 Evergreen Cemetery, established in 1877 is LA’s oldest cemetery.
 City pioneers with names like Hollenbeck, Lankershim, and Van Nuys as well as, civil war veterans, former mayors, politicians, and some celebrities are interned there.
 You can see pictures on gravestones of Japanese Americans, Armenians, and Mexicans.
 About 400 indigent carnival workers and circus performers are buried near a lion memorial.
 Chinese residents, who were discriminated against for decades, lie under a potter’s field on the site where a shrine has been erected.

 The community is being targeted by developers who want to destroy cultural landmarks to build hi-rises and raise rents.
 Almost all the residents who live there are working class citizens.
 Many are being forced to move because their rents have gone up as much as 85%.
 This includes the Mariachis who wait for work at Mariachi Plaza.
 Some are forced to drive 2 hours in traffic.
 The MTA has plans to completely redesign Mariachi Plaza into a modern edifice that will destroy the neighborhood’s charm and force families and senior citizens to become homeless.